tetchen9/rick-and-morty/README.md

 ## Implementation Details

-The app is built with Next.js App Router, uses Apollo Client for efficient data fetching.
-The interface is built with Chakra UI v3.
+The app is built with `Next.js App Router`, uses `Apollo Client` for efficient data fetching.
+The interface is built with `Chakra UI` v3.

 ### State Management

-- React Context API is used for a custom user context for authentication and profile management.
+- `React Context API` is used for a custom user context for authentication and profile management.
-- Apollo Client is used for GraphQL state management with caching and optimistic updates.
+- `Apollo client` is used for `GraphQL` state management with caching and optimistic updates.
-- Session Storage is used for navigation state.
+- `sessionStorage` is used for navigation state.
+- `localStorage` is used for storing user data.

 ### Testing and Code quality

-Unit tests are written with Vitest and Testing Library (the coverage is unsufficient at the moment, fuller coverage was descoped to meet time boundaries).
+Unit tests are written with `Vitest` and `Testing Library` (the coverage is unsufficient at the moment, fuller coverage was descoped to meet time boundaries).
 Code linting and style enforcement is done with the help of ESlint, with a typescript plugin.

 ### Performance Optimizations

-- Automatic code splitting with Next.js
+- Automatic code splitting with `Next.js`
+- Images optimization with `Next.js`
-- Apollo Client caching for GraphQL queries
+- `Apollo Client` caching for `GraphQL queries`
 - Suspense boundaries for better loading experience

 ## Getting Started